AlexLewis10/bank-tech-test2/README.md

 # Bank Tech Test - In Progress

+A simple bank account app in which the user can deposit or withdraw money and get a bank statement.

 This challenge is set at part of the Individual Technical Challenge week at Makers in which you aim to achieve professional code quality standards.

 Following feedback from the first iteration I am now making improvements.

 ### Requirements